 Is there a consensus on what the best team chat is?
 There isn’t.
 Every company finds different features important.

 Here are team chat apps that are commonly listed as the best.

-Rocket.Chat is a versatile team chat app that's frequently listed as one of the best team collaboration solutions for privacy-conscious organizations.
-It's open source and can be self-hosted, giving organizations full control over their data.
+Rocket.Chat is a versatile open source messaging platform that's frequently listed as one of the most secure collaboration tools for privacy-conscious organizations.
+It can be self-hosted, giving organizations full control over their data.

 With this team chat app, teams can stay connected no matter when they work from and when they work.
 The cool thing about this app is that organizations can customize it to fit their needs, and companies in highly-regulated industries can be sure that their data never leaves their premises.

 Slack is certainly one of the pioneers among team chat apps.
 It was one of the solutions that popularized business instant messaging.

 Even though it has great team communication features, some organizations find it lacking in security options.
 Also, the steep pricing models is giving way to Slack alternatives' popularity.